-I. Credit for College Level Examination Program (CLEP)-
+- The total of credit by non-traditional means may not exceed 32 semester hours. - II.
+Credit for College Level Examination Program (CLEP)-

 The College-Level Examination Program (CLEP) enables colleges to evaluate achievement and award credit.
-A wide range of college-level examinations is offered, by CLEP to anyone who wishes to participate.
-Scores on the tests are reported to the student and the appropriate college, employer, or individual.
+A wide range of college-level examinations is offered by CLEP to anyone who wishes to participate.
+Scores on the tests are reported to the student and the appropriate college, employer, or individual:

-- A. Up to 30 semester hours of credit for the CLEP General and Subject Examinations will be awarded if a minimum score of the 50th percentile, except ENG 1113 & 1123 English Composition where 86 percentile is required, is attained on each area tested. - B. All courses listed in the Mississippi Gulf Coast Community College Catalog are eligible for credit if CLEP has an established examination in that subject. - C. To receive credit through CLEP a person must enroll in MGCCC to take additional semester hours credit courses. - D. The appropriate course numbers and semester hour credit awarded through the use of CLEP will be placed on the students transcript under the heading "credit awarded by CLEP".
-No grade will be assigned. - E. Credit for the CLEP General Examination will be awarded as follows:
+A. Up to 30 semester hours of credit for the CLEP General and Subject Examinations will be awarded if a minimum score of the 50th percentile (except ENG 1113 & 1123, English Composition, where the 86 percentile is required) is attained on each area tested.

+- B. All courses listed in the Mississippi Gulf Coast Community College Catalog are eligible for credit if CLEP has an established examination in that subject. - C. To receive credit through CLEP a person must enroll in MGCCC to take additional semester hours credit courses. - D. The appropriate course numbers and semester hour credit awarded through the use of CLEP will be placed on the students transcript under the heading "credit awarded by CLEP".
+No grade will be assigned. - E. Students must consult university of their choice for specific transferability of CLEP credit. - E Credit for the CLEP General Examination will be awarded as follows: